-One can judge the state of hydration of body by looking at the color of his/ her urine — it is always clear or pale yellow in normally hydrated body, but, if it’s dark, one needs to consume more liquids.
+One can judge the state of hydration of the body by looking at the color of his/ her urine — it is always clear or pale yellow in a normally hydrated body, but, if it’s dark, one needs to consume more liquids.

 - REDUCE CONSUMPTION OF SODIUM RICH FOOD: A high-salt diet increases the risk of calcium renal calculi.
 Too much salt in the urine prevents calcium from being reabsorbed from the urine to the blood.
 This causes high urine calcium, which may lead to kidney stones.
 Eating less salt helps keep urine calcium levels lower.
 The lower the urine calcium, the lower the risk of developing kidney stones.
-To reduce the sodium intake, avoid consumption of
+To reduce the sodium intake, avoid the consumption of

 - processed foods, such as chips and crackers

 - canned vegetables